 01 of 05

 This may be the most common mistake of them all.
 This happens when you don't measure your space or the sofa or sometimes neglect both.
 Don't go by how big the sofa looks in the store.
-A sofa might look deceptively small in a showroom but could end up being too big for your room.
-So not measuring your space or your sofa can create many problems.
+A sofa might look deceptively small in a showroom but could end up being too big for your room or not being able to fit through doorways, so not measuring your space or your sofa can create many problems.

 02 of 05

-Never buy a sofa without first trying it out.
+Where possible, don't buy a sofa without first trying it out.
 Sit on it, lie on it, try it out the way you would use it at home.
 If you like napping on your sofa, make sure that the arms are the right height.
-Make... sure the cushions and the back are as soft or firm as you want them to be.
+Make sure the cushions and the back are as soft or firm as you want them to be.

 03 of 05

 Your sofa should coordinate with the style of the rest of your furniture.
-It should be one that you are comfortable with, not in just looking at it, but how that particular style functions for you.
+It should be one that you are comfortable with, not just aesthetically, but also how that particular style functions for you.
 The way the sofa functions can be determined by trying it out but look carefully at the design to prevent buying something that is completely out of place in your home.

-Each home has a predominant style, and if you buy a sofa that doesn’t go along with it, it could be a major irritant unless you are... especially skilled in merging different looks together.
+Each home has a predominant style, and if you buy a sofa that doesn’t go along with it, it could be a major eyesore unless you are especially skilled in merging different looks.
 If you want to be safe, pay close attention to how your sofa would look lined up with the rest of your furnishings.

 04 of 05